KrynaAnna/Letter2Future/README.md

 ### <a href="http://kryna.pythonanywhere.com/">Use App</a>

-# Capsule
+# Letter2Future
-Capsule is a web app that allows anyone to write a letter to their future self.
+Letter2Future is a web app that allows anyone to write a letter to their future self.

 # Description
 The main work of the program is based on the Python web framework Flask.